Are my kids included in this plan? What if my father is injured at home when I’m away? Can my girlfriend/boyfriend be on my plan too?

-Huge Benefit: Any necessary claims process will be streamlined with two plans, because you won’t need to gather documentation across state lines.
+Huge Benefit: Any necessary claims process will be streamlined with two plans because you won’t need to gather documentation across state lines.

-If you are traveling with a girlfriend or boyfriend that you live with, you can both be covered on the same policy.
+If you are traveling with a girlfriend or boyfriend that you live with, you can both be covered by the same policy.
 Most providers include a domestic partner as a family member.
-Typically, in the case of a claim, providers may request proof of co-habitation and financial interdependence (credit card statements, joint accounts or a shared lease agreement).
+Typically, in the case of a claim, providers may request proof of cohabitation and financial interdependence (credit card statements, joint accounts or a shared lease agreement).
 In some cases, providers may want to see an affidavit of domestic partnership, if recognized by your state.

 Huge Benefit: This documentation also can extend to benefits if a domestic partner is a non-traveler.